pawelad/naurr/README.md

 ### Configuration
 All configurable settings are loaded from environment variables and a local `.env` file (in that order).
-Note that when running locally through Docker Compose, you need to restart the app for it to pick up the changes.
+Note that when running locally through [Docker], you need to restart the app for it to pick up the changes.

 Available settings:

 ```
 # App environment.
 Should be set to one of: "local" or "production"
-ENVIRONMENT=local
+ENVIRONMENT='local'

 # Django secret key; should be unique, long and private
 # Docs: https://docs.djangoproject.com/en/5.1/ref/settings/#secret-key
-SECRET_KEY=CHANGE_ME
+SECRET_KEY='CHANGE_ME'

 # Controls Django's debug mode.
 Can't be enabled on a non-local enviroment.
 # Docs: https://docs.djangoproject.com/en/5.1/ref/settings/#debug